blurpy/qa401w/README.md

 * Switch between the different graphs after sweep is finished to view recorded results.

+### Keyboard shortcuts

+* Shift + M - Show/hide the settings menu on the right
+* Shift + A - Do a single acquisition (only Analyze page)
+* Shift + R - Run continuous acquisition or sweep
+* Shift + S - Stop continuous acquisition or sweep
+* Shift + E - Set current acquisition settings
+* Shift + G - Cycle through the graph choices
+* Shift + C - Cycle through the channel choices

+Tip: hide the menu when taking screenshots and then use the keyboard shortcuts.

 ## How to use

 1. [Download](https://github.com/QuantAsylum/QA401H/releases) and start QA401H v0.998 or newer.